ethereum/consensus-specs/specs/core/0_beacon-chain.md

 1. The per-block processing, which happens every block, and only affects a few parts of the `state`.
 2. The inter-epoch state recalculation, which happens only if `block.slot >= state.latest_state_recalculation_slot + EPOCH_LENGTH`, and affects the entire `state`.

-The inter-epoch state recalculation generally focuses on changes to the [validator](#dfn-validator) registry, including adjusting balances and adding and removing [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization, while the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`.
+The inter-epoch state recalculation generally focuses on changes to the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization, while the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`.

 ### Helper functions